sivalopez/Casting-Agency-REST-API/README.md

 #### GET /movies
 - General:
   - Fetches a list of movies in which each movie is a dictionary of id, title and release_date.
-  - Returns an object with a list of movies and success status of true or false.
+  - Returns an object with a list of movies and success status of true.
 - Sample: `curl -X GET http://127.0.0.1:5000/movies`
 ```
 {